EarthGman/nix-config/.github/readme.md

 # TODO
 - [ ] fix swww wallpaper loss on monitor poweroff
-- [ ] finish readme and other .github setup
 - [ ] neovim
-  - [ ] nvim snacks and other QOL
-  - [ ] lsp and debugger for Go
   - [ ] lsp and debugger for Rust
 - [ ] Nix build server
 - [ ] installation helper scripts